khushi-vishwakarma07/Second-demo/README.md

 # Second-demo
 Khushi-vishwakarma
 <br>
-this is for practise demo
+this is for practise demo.